Bryce1010/Awesome-Few-shot/README.md

 ps: some paper I have not read yet, but I put them in Metric Learning temporally.
 If you find any mistakes, please feel free to pull request.
 More hands produce a stronger flame !

+update12–7:  Context in red means need to be   explored more, these are personal marks, and you are welcome to fork the repository to mark by youself.
+But please note the source address  if you use this repository.